 What are the symptoms?
 The primary symptom is neck or upper back pain that may develop immediately or be delayed days, weeks, and sometimes months.
-A partial list of possible symptoms (each injured person’s symptoms are different) includes muscles spasms, loss of movement, headache, dizziness, concentration &/or memory loss, difficulty swallowing, chewing &/or hoarseness, burning or tingling, shoulder/arm/hand radiating pain, and more.
+A partial list of possible symptoms (each injured person’s symptoms are different) includes muscles spasms, loss of movement, headache, dizziness, concentration and/or memory loss, difficulty swallowing, chewing and/or hoarseness, burning or tingling, shoulder/arm/hand radiating pain, and more.

 How is it treated?
 In most cases, non-surgical methods are usually appropriate.
-If you go to a medical doctor (MD), typical approaches include a wait & watch approach and/or medications such as anti-inflammatory drugs, pain killers, &/or muscle relaxants.
+If you go to a medical doctor (MD), typical approaches include a wait and watch approach and/or medications such as anti-inflammatory drugs, pain killers, and/or muscle relaxants.
 MDs may refer the patient to physical therapy.
 When these methods fail, referral to a physiatrist may result in injection therapy (epidural steroid, facet injection, trigger point injections).
 Chiropractic care includes spinal manipulation, mobilization, soft tissue release techniques, exercise training, activity modification training, and physical therapy modality use (electrical stimulation, traction, ultrasound, low level laser therapy—LLLT, TENS unit).
 Care may also include a mix of provider approaches, when appropriate.

 How can it be prevented?
-The degree of severity of whiplash can be decreased or maybe avoided completely with the following: The use of seatbelts (especially in high speed collisions).
-Placing the headrest close to the head (< 1 inch) and high enough to avoid “ramping” over it.
-Placing the seat back more vertical/upright can also minimize ramping.
-Do not partake in distractive activities while driving—cell phone use, adjusting the radio, taking your eyes off the road (eye contact during conversation), dozing off, reading a book (this is more common than you think!), and others.
-Bracing yourself has not been shown to be very helpful—whiplash happens too quickly to voluntarily brace your neck muscles.
-For athletes, wear appropriate protective gear when engaging in sporting activities and use proper form / technique during the athletic activity.
+The degree of severity of whiplash can be decreased or maybe avoided completely with the following: the use of seatbelts (especially in high speed collisions); placing the headrest close to the head (< 1 inch) and high enough to avoid “ramping” over it; placing the seat back more vertical/upright can also minimize ramping; do not partake in distractive activities while driving—cell phone use, adjusting the radio, taking your eyes off the road (eye contact during conversation), dozing off, and reading a book (this is more common than you think!), for example; bracing yourself has not been shown to be very helpful—whiplash happens too quickly to voluntarily brace your neck muscles; for athletes, wear appropriate protective gear when engaging in sporting activities and use proper form / technique during the athletic activity.

 Important to know!
 Chiropractors have a unique advantage over other healthcare providers as spinal manipulation and other manual therapies have been shown to yield the highest levels of satisfaction and faster recovery rates compared with other forms of healthcare.